 Your child may be experiencing a vision problem if he or she does any of the following:

 Your child’s vision can be impacted by many things, including the shape of the eye, the way the brain and eyes work together, and even other seemingly unrelated medical conditions.
 The good news is, most pediatric ocular disorders can be identified and treated for a positive outcome.

 The most common eye problems in children are caused by the shape and alignment of the eyes, including:

-Amblyopia (lazy eye) occurs when one eye has weaker vision than the other due to underdeveloped brain connection from not wearing glasses in the most vulnerable visual period.
-A child’s brain can easily visually adapt upto the age of 9, therefore it is very important during this developmental stage that the brain receives CLEAR visual input.
+Amblyopia (lazy eye) occurs when one eye has weaker vision than the other due to an underdeveloped brain connection from not wearing glasses in the most vulnerable visual period.
+A child’s brain can easily visually adapt up to the age of 9, therefore it is very important during this developmental stage that the brain receives CLEAR visual input.
 This is many times achieved by wearing the proper glasses.

 There are three types of refractive errors:

 Dr. Puleo has pediatric optometric specialties in the following: